microsoft/ODBC-Specification/ODBC 4.0.md

 ODBC 4.0 enables applications to use their own private drivers.
 Such drivers are not visible to other applications and may support different versions from applications using the same driver.

 Private drivers are not registered using the ODBC setup utility.
-The new `SQL_ATTR_PRIVATE_DRIVER_PATH` environment attribute specifies a path, ending in "ODBC Drivers", which will be implicitly checked for private drivers.
-By default, this path is set to by appending "ODBC Drivers" to the path provided by [GetModuleFileName](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683197) with a NULL hModule.
-Note that the default path allows for simply dropping a private driver directory into an application directory in most cases, but scenarios where the running process is not in the same directory as the application (such as when using a test harness) will require calling SQLSetEnvAttr to set the path.
+The new `SQL_ATTR_PRIVATE_DRIVER_PATH` environment attribute specifies a path which will be implicitly checked for private drivers.
+By default, this path is set by appending "ODBC Drivers" to the path provided by [GetModuleFileName](https://msdn.microsoft.com/en-us/library/windows/desktop/ms683197) with a NULL hModule.
 Each private driver is represented in that directory by an .ini file whose name is the *driver-name* with the “.ini” suffix.

 The .ini file follows the [windows .ini file format](https://en.wikipedia.org/wiki/INI_file).
 It is a text file whose first line is a section header containing the name of the driver, enclosed in square brackets, and followed by keyword=value pairs, one per line.
 Valid keyword-value pairs are the [subkeys](https://msdn.microsoft.com/en-us/library/ms709431(v=vs.85).aspx) allowed for the driver specific section under ODBCINST.INI, along with a new “ApplicationKey” key-value pair which, if specified, is passed by the driver manager to the driver in a call to SetEnvAttr with the new `SQL_ATTR_APPLICATION_KEY` attribute.
 The driver developer can use this to validate that the calling application is permitted to use the driver, for example, by using a signed hash of the application’s publisher validated against the calling application at runtime.